BIGJRA/BIGJRA.github.io/rejuv.md

 *Ultra Potion* $2200

-Do a group investigation on the three entryway areas if you’d like, then head to the left area to give the Masked Men the password: “Sorry”.
+Do a group investigation on the three entryway areas if you'd like, then head to the left area to give the Masked Men the password: “Sorry”.

 Downstairs talk to Ms. Erable, then to the student on the right with the “!” over his head.
-Say no to battling them, then you’ll battle.
+Say no to battling them, then you'll battle.
 Then say yes to the person on the left and return to Ms. Erable.

 Axis High University Student Jean (No Field)